htmw/QuickLearning/README.md

 The **_frontend_** of QuickLearning is implemented using **_ReactJs_**.
 So that the user can view their courses/portal using the website as well as the mobile application.<br />
 For **_backend_** we are using **_java_**, and testing Node JS.<br />
 And the **_Database_** we are using testing **_Mongo DB_** and MySQL.

+#File Structure
+Our applications is structed as follows:

+#Team Memeber